PlanterApp/planter_blog/content/posts/birds-and-squirrels/index.md

 ### Plant unappetizing plants

+While many garden plants are attractive to squirrels, there are some plants they dislike.
+Interplanting unappealing plants strategically throughout the garden may help to conceal and protect the the more enticing plants from squirrels.

+Squirrels tend to avoid daffodils, alliums (including onions and garlic), geraniums, native goldenrod, hyacinths, and mint (friendly PSA- remember to keep mint contained!)

+Birds may be trickier to deter by planting specific plants, although some sources suggest that they are put off by garlic, citronella, and mint.

 ![Yellow daffodil plants blooming in the sun](https://ucarecdn.com/75e9ded2-9707-4f59-bebd-450a415069c7/Yellow-daffodil.jpg)

 ### Apply bird and squirrel repellents

 Another way to keep birds and squirrels away from the garden is to use repellent substances that they don't like.
-There are many recipes for DIY repellents at home - using apple cider vinegar, crushed garlic, chilies, etc. Chili powder is a well recognized squirrel deterrent, but it doesn't affect birds.
+Chili powder is a well recognized squirrel deterrent, but it doesn't affect birds.
 Chili powder can be sprinkled around plants or used as a spray- but be careful not to spray it on plants you intend to eat soon!
-A spray made of crushed garlic can also be effective but can leave a garlicky smell on your plants if you're not careful!
+A spray made of crushed garlic can also be an effective repellant but can leave a garlicky aroma on your plants- again you'll want to avoid spraying anything soon-to-be-harvested!
 There are also commercially available deterrent products such as [Bonide Repels-All](https://www.amazon.com/Bonide-REPELS-ALL-Animal-Repellent-Sprayer/dp/B07JZ4LJYR/?tag=planter-app-20&th=1) (which works on squirrels, but not birds).
 Be sure that the repellent product you choose will repel the critters you need it to and can be used in the garden around edible plants.
 Keep in mind that repellents will need to re-applied fairly regularly, especially after rain.

 ### Install bird netting and squirrel-proof fencing